-To further lessen your fatigue, make sure that you have packed all the travel sleep essentials with you including eye mask, earplugs, immune-boosting supplements, protein shake sachets, snacks, water bottle, and so on.
+To further lessen your fatigue, make sure that you have packed all the travel sleep essentials with you including eye mask, earplugs, immune-boosting travel supplements, protein shake sachets, snacks, The Travel Water Bottle, and so on.

 Also, have a closer look at your itinerary and see what all you are going to cover.
 This will help you in planning your days properly, and will also help you remember your goals.